 For example, one missed payment or forgotten bill can cause your score to plummet.
 If this is the case, you may be able to pay off that small bill and raise your credit score quickly.

-To get a debt consolidation loan, you must be 18 years or older and a legal U.S. resident.
+You must be 18 years or older and a legal U.S. resident to get a debt consolidation loan.
 You must also have a bank account and not be in bankruptcy or foreclosure.
 These are the basics of qualifying for a debt consolidation loan.

 In addition to these basics, you’ll want to try to improve your financial standing as much as possible.
 Borrowers with good or excellent credit and a low debt-to-income ratio typically have no problem getting a debt consolidation loan.
 However, if you have bad credit, you will want to work to improve your credit score and decrease your debt-to-income ratio.

 If you have bad credit and are considering a debt consolidation loan, you might already be in a financial rut.
 This can make it difficult to improve your financial standing.
-If this is the case, you can search for lenders that specialize in helping people with bad or average credit and be sure to shop around for the best rates and terms that you can get.
+If this is the case, you can search for lenders that specialize in helping people with bad or average credit and shop around for the best rates and terms you can get.

 If you have poor credit and need a personal loan, you may want to check out these providers.
 They will offer high-interest loans to people with poor credit.

 Fiona is an online marketplace that connects potential borrowers with multiple lenders.
-Borrowers simply fill out a quick application, and they are matched with the lenders most likely to approve them.
-This saves time and money, as you can be matched with a lender without needing to visit a bunch of sites.
+Borrowers simply fill out a quick application and are matched with the lenders most likely to approve them.
+This saves time and money, as you can be matched with a lender without visiting many sites.

 Fiona is ideal for borrowers with a 580 credit score or higher, and that doesn’t want to have to waste time filling out a bunch of applications.
 A nice feature of Fiona is their initial application requires just a soft credit check, so making a quick application won’t hurt your credit score.